We are hiring! Skills shortage in industrial countries

 The working industry is facing a lot of challenges right now.
 Beneath the encompassing pandemic, there is the ongoing change through innovative technologies, like Artificial Intelligence, allowing the industry’s revolution towards automation.
 On the other hand, there is a less tangible development: skills shortage.
 When talking from skills shortage what is mostly meant is a lack of positions fitting jobseekers, so employers are not able to find employees meeting their expectations.
 But it can also mean a worker does not have certain skills that are expected from him.
-Either way round: There is a great demand for positions that companies are not able to fill.
-Where this comes from and what consequences it has, will be discussed in the following.
+Either way round: There is a great demand for positions that companies try to fill.

 Origins of a lack of employees